-According to the National Highway and Traffic Safety Administration, nearly one-third of all traffic accidents are rear-end collisions.
-That means that 1 in every 3 car crashes happens in this way.
-This statistic shows just how common these collisions are, leading one to wonder what they need to know about this type of accident.
+According to the National Highway and Traffic Safety Administration, about one-third of all traffic accidents are rear-end collisions.
+In other words, 1 in every 3 car crashes are caused by someone running into the back of another driver.
+This statistic shows just how common these collisions are, which is why educating yourself about these types of auto accidents is important.

 It’s always unfortunate to be involved in a rear-end collision.
-Whether you’re the victim of the accident or the driver being held responsible, you’re likely to be faced with at least some stressful bills, paperwork, pain, suffering, and/or emotional distress.
+Whether you’re the victim of the accident or the driver being held responsible, you’re likely to be faced with, at least, stressful medical bills, paperwork, pain and suffering, and/or emotional distress.
 Regardless of the outcome, it’s safe to say that there is nothing good that comes out of a rear-end collision.
 They are inconvenient, stressful, and can be, painful.

 Fortunately, Florida has a pretty good grasp on who should be held accountable for rear-end car accidents, which makes recovery for victims much less of a hassle.
 In virtually every standard rear-end car accident case, the driver in the back is liable for the damages caused.
 You may have heard this statement in some form before and questioned its validity.
 In fact, it is safe to say that (most of the time) this is true.
 That’s because rear-end collisions can only happen in a handful of unique ways.
 Likewise, 9 out of 10 of those unique ways would deem the driver in the rear at fault.

 Examples of Rear-End Collision Scenarios:

 Scenario 1: Pedestrians in the Road Resulting in Rear-Ended Cars

 Driver A slams on their brakes to avoid hitting a child that unexpectedly ran into the road.
 Driver B rear-ends Driver A because of the sudden stop.
 Even though the child running out into the road was unexpected, Driver B is at fault for not maintaining an adequate stopping distance between their car and the car ahead at all times.